 In one case report a family dog was causing problems.
 The dog was not truly vicious but had an unpleasant habit of circling the yard and 'nipping' the calf of his owners when they stood in the yard.
 It was a play-based behaviour - but an unacceptable one.
 While the middle age owners could cope by stepping out of the way, their elderly mother was not sprightly.
 She was also on anticoagulant medication for a heart condition and the injuries she received from the dog were dangerous.

-In another case history, an elderly dog owner died many as a consequence of a dog fight.
+In another case history, an elderly dog owner died mainly as a consequence of a dog fight.
 Two male boxers were involved.
 These dogs were incompatible and had to be kept apart.
 They accidentally got together one morning and the owner, who had a heart condition, suffered a cardiac arrest and passed on a short time after he successfully separated the dogs.

 Accidents like this do happen.